grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 			* (ignoring the gun nuts on the show)
 		* This is *important* work because Deadliest Catch is redeeming the male myth, without recourse to killing brown people with weapons.
 		* Redeeming the lone male myth is the BEST way to address the problems with it.
+* [ ] Consider pulling back or deleting the metaphors
 * 'feminine' qualities vs 'masculine' qualities --- women who live on a dirty machine
+* [X] try putting in more cursing.
+Maybe it seems like it's hard to do it genuinely. but on the other hand, maybe all you have to do is _do_ it --- curses every third word.
+	* I think TV has programmed you to think you can't use cursing so much.
+But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)
+	* And a lot more cursing might actually be a simple way to make it grittier.
+	* Also they're a bunch of fuckin sailors!
+	* Maybe the only time they don't curse is when someone is _truly_ angry?
+(Or is it better to go like Steve on Deadwood at his angriest?)
+		* **Like the note you read about 'fuck' during WWII: the only time it wasn't used was when something serious was happing: "Grab your [no-fucking] guns."**
+		* I think this is a good revision to make. do it!
+	* [X] Maybe Hemi is the one character who doesn't (normally/ever) curse?
+		* Chips: curses all the time
+		* Shakes: a lot
+		* Percy: When she's pissed
+		* Hemi: never
 * fitzcorraldo: hauling explosive parts over a mountain
 * remember to include a lot of spatial description: the reader should be able to SEE the sub/spaces in their head.
 	* build a map in their head for them.
-* there is an underlaying idea that the machines of this world are rational and knowable.
+* there is an underlying idea that the machines of this world are rational and knowable.
 There is order to them, and the accessibility for most people to be able to understand how they work because they are logical.
 The world of machines makes sense.
 It is not wicked.
 	* The layer above that is the world of the human mind: infinitely complex and unknowable.
 No person's motivation can be relied upon to be rational or logical (this is the untruth at the heart of so many novels and the discipline of acting --- writers/storytellers use simplified/simplistic human motivation as a shorthand to drive stories.
 It's not very real at all. ...On the other hand I think it makes it easier to create compelling characters (Shakes?) and drive them through a plot.)
 * Just make the first submarine novel GO:
 	* Go for character-driven (fear) excitement through staring at dials